mrpedrobraga/mrpedrobraga.github.io/nano/articles/operations.md

 3.0 / 2.0
 ```

 But -- actually! -- what an operator does completely depends on the parameters you give it.
 So, really, there is no "addition operator," only a "+" operator.
-Later, we'll learn that operators are actually functions in disguise, but, for now, you can remember operators as handy symbols.
+Later, we'll learn that operators are actually functions in disguise, but, for now, you can remember operators as handy magic symbols.

 Speaking of useful builtin operators...